Flow Cytometry vs Facs

 Flow cytometry and FACS (fluorescence activated cell sorting) are distinctly different procedures though FACS is a descendant procedure based upon flow cytometry protocols.
 Advancements in cell sorting technology are contributing in a big way to the molecular science landscape.
 The overall contributions of what is learned is what guides the pharmaceutical discovery process in both a diagnostic capacity and also therapeutic endeavors which in turn leads to improved patient outcomes1.

 Flow cytometry is a method which is used to examine and determine the expression of intracellular molecules and the cell surface and to define and characterize distinct single cell types.
 It is also used in determining the cell volume, cell size and evaluating the purity of subpopulations which are isolated.
 This allows the multi-parameter evaluation of individual cells at about the same time.

-Flow cytometry is a powerful tool because it allows simultaneous analysis of both physical and chemical characteristics of up to thousands of particles per second.
+A flow cytometry is a powerful instrument because it allows simultaneous analysis of both physical and chemical characteristics of up to thousands of particles per second.
 This makes it a rapid and quantitative method for analysis and purification in cell suspension.
 Using flow, we can determine the phenotype and function and even sort live cells. i

 Some of the measurement applications taken via flow cytometry include:

 - Platelet function